puppe1990/MacSweep/README.md

  ## ⚠️ Disclaimer

-While MacSweep is designed to be safe, always:
+- Cross-platform features are experimental and may not cover all system locations While MacSweep is designed to be safe, always:
 - Run with `--dry-run` first to preview changes
 - Back up important data before running cleanup tools